 - 1/8 teaspoon salt

-Heat maple syrup in a sauté pan until bubbly.
+For pecans only, not for walnuts, place the pecans on a cookie sheet and toast in a 350° oven for 10 minutes.
+Heat maple syrup in a skillet until bubbly.
+Use medium to high heat, high enough to create a candy but not too high or the sugars will burn.
 Add nuts and salt and cook until dry, about 5 minutes.
-Use medium heat so it won’t burn.
 Three minutes will make them glazed and in about 5 minutes you should begin to see crystals and the nuts will separate and be candied.
 Transfer to a plate and let cool.
 Store in the refrigerator.